Principles of Self-Certification

 Functionality of self-certification for a product.

-•Download a simple software that guides the company through self-certification.
+Download a simple software that guides the company through self-certification.

-•Documents the BOM of sub-assemblies and the corresponding value as a % of total.
+•The software documents the BOM of sub-assemblies and the corresponding value as a % of total.

-•The software gives feedback on if the product would qualify as Made-in-D or not.
+•The software gives feedback on if the product would qualify as “Made-in-Dor not.

 Why is self-certification the preferred method?